What Documents Do I Need for a Business Valuation? Complete Checklist

 Last Updated: Feb 2026

 A business valuation requires three to five years of financial statements, tax returns, organizational documents, operational data, and industry-specific materials to support accurate value conclusions.
 Complete documentation enables valuators to analyze financial performance, assess risk factors, research market comparables, and defend methodology choices when regulatory agencies or opposing parties scrutinize results.
-Organized comprehensive information provision at engagement accelerates timelines by weeks while incomplete documentation creates delays, requires expensive follow-up requests, and may compromise analytical quality when critical data remains unavailable despite repeated requests.
+Organized comprehensive information provision at engagement accelerates timelines by weeks while incomplete documentation creates delays and may compromise analytical quality.

 What financial and corporate documents does every valuation require?

 Tax returns for corresponding periods validate reported financial performance.
-Provide complete returns including all schedules and K-1s.
-C corporations provide Form 1120.
-S corporations provide Form 1120S.
-Partnerships provide Form 1065.
+Provide complete returns including all schedules and K-1s (partner or shareholder tax schedules showing each owner’s allocated income and deductions).
+C corporations provide Form 1120; S corporations Form 1120S; partnerships Form 1065.

 | Service Type | Typical Fee Range | Standard Timeline | Key Deliverable |